PranathiB/CucumberJavaBoilerplate/README.md

 # CucumberJavaBoilerplate

-####This is a base project structure to start using Cucumber/Junit and Maven
+####This is a base project structure to start using Cucumber/Junit and Maven with Selenium 3.0.1
 ######This project uses example website as cleartrip.com

 #####To run the tests: